 Capital Requirements and Resources

 The firm’s Capital Requirement is the greater of its Pillar 1 and Pillar 2 capital assessment.

 - The sum of the market and credit risk requirements;

 Pillar 2 capital is the amount calculated by the firm within its ICAAP as necessary to cover any risks not covered by Pillar 1.

-As MAM Ltd has no exposure to credit risk and low market and operational risk related to its discretionary investment activities but could be impacted overall by such issues.
-The assessment of these risks is that the Pillar 2 capital requirement is less than the minimum capital requirement.
-The minimum capital requirement is equal to the firms Fixed Overhead Requirement (FOR) which is £511,506 as at 31/3/2021.
+MAM Ltd has limited exposure to any business and institutional risks related to its discretionary investment activities but could be impacted overall by such issues.
+The assessment of these risks is that the Pillar 2 capital requirement is greater than the base capital requirement and also the Fixed Overhead Requirement (FOR) which is £511,506 as at 31/3/2021.

-The Capital Resources for Tier 1 capital consists of called up share capital, reserves and profit and loss, and is regarded by the FCA as the core measurement of a firm’s financial strength.
+The Capital Resources for Tier 1 capital consists of called up share capital, cash reserves and profit and loss, and is regarded by the FCA as the core measurement of a firm’s financial strength.